-WeChat is messenger, social media network and online shop at the same time.
+WeChat is a messenger, a social media network and online shop at the same time.
 It has become China's most popular social network, thus can show a large number of users that can organize everything on WeChat the more functionalities are added.

 Tencent is in the same League as Apple, Google and Facebook.
 It is simply little known in Europe because their efforts of expanding to Europe or the US have been unsuccessful so far.
 Still Tencent generated 20.42 billion € turnover which accounts to almost 50% plus in comparison to the previous year.

 Users have the obvious benefit of a one-app-for-everything solution.
 Everything they have to do on their smartphone can be done through WeChat.
 Messaging, group chats, video calls, voice mails, sending stickers and emoticons - pretty much any basic functionality.
-Additionally they can book services, buy goods and interact with businesses.
+Additionally, they can book services, buy goods and interact with businesses.

 It is a payment system, online shopping and social network in one.
 Moreover with WeChat Pay cashless payment is available in an increasing amount of countries all over the world.
 In July 2017 payment provider Wirecard has introduced WeChat Pay to Germany.
 A huge benefit for Chinese tourists.